Best Beef Birria Recipe

 🍽 Kitchen Equipment

-For this birria de res you will want a Dutch oven or a large deep pot.
-I use this All Clad Dutch Oven that was a gift from my mom many years ago and it works beautifully.
-If you don't already have one, there are many good Dutch ovens in all price points.
+- For this birria de res, you will want a Dutch oven or a large deep pot.
+I use this All-Clad Dutch Oven that was a gift from my mom many years ago and it continues to be one of my favorites.
+If you don’t already have one, there are many good Dutch ovens in all price points.

 If you love this birria recipe, try another of my favorites the best birria tacos recipe.